microsoft/vscode-python-devicesimulator/README.md

 # Project Pacifica

-_**Pacifica**_ is a Visual Studio Code Extension that allows you to realize awesome microcontroller projects using Python regardless of if you have a device or not.
+Make without limit! _**Pacifica**_ , a Microsoft Garage project, allows you to code in CircuitPython for your awesome microcontroller projects regardless if you have a device or not.
+Start using CircuitPython for Adafruit ‘s Circuit Playground Express (CPX)!
+Test and debug your code on the device simulator and see the same result when you plug in your actual microcontroller.
+Curious about the output of the device, the serial monitor allows you to observe the device output. is a Visual Studio Code Extension that allows you to realize awesome microcontroller projects using Python regardless of if you have a device or not.
 Start using CircuitPython for Adafruit Circuit Playground Express (CPX)!
-Never worry about not having your board in hand, with Pacifica you can test your code anywhere and anytime and see the same result on the Simulator than when you deploy it to your actual microcontroller!
+Never worry about not having your device in hand, with Pacifica you can test your code anywhere and anytime and see the same result on the Simulator than when you deploy it to your actual microcontroller!